trackmania-rl/tmrl/readme/tuto_library.md

 This tutorial is quite exhaustive and serves as a documentation.

-The full script for this tutorial is available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto.py).
+The full script of the tutorial is available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto.py).

 **Note: some modules can be implemented independently.